visgl/deck.gl/docs/upgrade-guide.md

 A small but breaking change is that the 'deck.gl/react' import is no longer available, since the relative file caused complications with the new support for support "tree shaking" (multiple transpiled distributions).
-This means you will need to revert to the pre-3.0 way of importing the react component:
+As of v4.0, the user is expected to import deck.gl using "pre-v3.0" way as
+follows:

 ```
 // V3